Summer holidays in and around Keswick

 All the mischievous little mice from the Keswick Cheese Deli have escaped and are hiding in lots of wonderful shops around the town.
 Can you help to find all 24 of them?

 A perfect family activity, you can do it all in one go or spread it out over your stay in Keswick.
 Maps can be collected from the front of the Keswick Cheese Deli or from the Tourist Information Centre.
-Find out more at www.thekeswickmousetrail.co.uk.

-FREE Fitz Park I-Spy Trail
+Free Fitz Park I-Spy Trail

 If you're looking for some fun outdoor family activity in Keswick, why not drop-in to Keswick Museum and pick up your FREE I Spy Trail – a great way to explore the town's beautiful Fitz Park any day of the week.
 Find the numbers, look around, look up high and on the ground, spot an eagle and a fountain, spy a bridge, a bear, a mountain!
 There are 10 trail posts to find – when you’ve found them all, come into the museum for a prize!